coinjinja/coinview-python-sdk/README.md

 A simple POS app with QR code scanning that can quickly reconcile sales with tokens.
 Commission-free and performs settlement in seconds.

-Here are source code for the [frontend](https://github.com/coinjinja/demo-cashier) and [server](https://github.com/coinjinja/coinview-python-sdk/blob/master/demo_app/controller/cashier.py).
+Here are source codes for the [frontend](https://github.com/coinjinja/demo-cashier) and [server](https://github.com/coinjinja/coinview-python-sdk/blob/master/demo_app/controller/cashier.py).